Introducing Conductor Cloud →Skip to docs content

 Spotlight testing

 Use Spotlight testing when your project needs to run from the repository root instead of the workspace directory.
-Enable it in Settings -> Experimental, then use the Spotlight button from the workspace toolbar.
+Enable it in Repository Settings for the project you want to test, then use the Spotlight button from the workspace toolbar.

 When Spotlight is on, Conductor syncs tracked workspace changes back to the repository root and opens a terminal there.
-Spotlight testing is experimental; enable it under Settings -> Experimental.
+Because Spotlight testing is configured per repository, you can decide which projects use root-based testing and which projects keep isolated workspace run scripts.

 For when to use Spotlight instead of a run script, see Spotlight testing.